afmarchetti/nextawards/readme.txt

 To add fade animation to a element simply add ".fade" css class to the element

+To add advanced Scroll Reveal Animations: Use the class .reveal to animate elements when they enter the viewport.
+The script adds .is-inview automatically on scroll.
+Variants (combine with .reveal): .reveal-up, .reveal-down, .reveal-left, .reveal-right, .reveal-zoom, .reveal-skew, .reveal-blur, .reveal-clip → masked reveal from bottom - Stagger: Use .reveal-stagger on a container to animate its children one by one.

 == Installation ==

 1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.